Juniper Networks, Inc. (JNPR) CEO Rami Rahim Presents at 48th Annual Cowen and Company 2020 Virtual Technology, Media & Telecom Conference (Transcript)

 Okay.
 Thank you, Paul.
 I appreciate it, and thanks for hosting me in this conference, and hello to everybody that joined us.
 Before I answer, I just want to quickly mention, I might be making some forward statements in my answers to some of your questions, and I direct you to our website for our latest risk factors and SEC filings.

-So what am I excited about short term and long term?
+So, what am I excited about short term and long term?
 In the short term, I think the thing about Juniper that I really like is our positioning and our penetration in segments that are going to be most resilient to the cloud pandemic.
 65% of our business is in telco and in cloud.
 I think that telco and cloud if anything should see some positive momentum as a result of some of the work-from-home environments, the need to secure, connectivity to cloud workloads worldwide et cetera.
 These are things that are good for us.
 And we saw robust quarter growth in Q1 exceeded our expectations in particular around telco and cloud.

 In the longer term, I think there are three key inflection points that are exciting to me.
 400 gig is certainly one of them and we have built the technology to be ready to compete effectively in that area.
 The AI-driven enterprise, so that's not the broad enterprise, but we need to set some segment of the enterprise which is around cloud transformation and leveraging the cloud to simplify the networking and security capabilities that many enterprises are looking for.
 And the last would be telco 5G.
 In this area again, we -- this pandemic has highlighted the importance of networking -- network connectivity.
 Telcos are playing a key role in that connectivity, 5G is the next big inflection point that will represent an opportunity for us as a company.